antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 The Raku package ["Graph"](https://raku.land/zef:antononcube/Graph) provides the class `Graph` that has the following classes of algorithms (as class methods):

-- Finding paths cycles and flows
+- Finding paths, cycles, and flows
     - Finding shortest path, hamiltonian path, etc.
 - Matching and coloring
 - Graph manipulation,